 The good news is that the diet suggested for adrenal fatigue is a healthy diet that is good for anyone, so there’s no downside to giving it a try.
 To help you get started, we’ve got the seven foods you should avoid if you think you may be suffering from adrenal fatigue, along with the seven foods you should add more often to your daily diet.

-7 Foods to Avoid if You Suspect Adrenal Fatigue
+7 Foods to Avoid If You Suspect Adrenal Fatigue

 White sugar: When you consume sugary foods, your body responds by releasing insulin to process it.
 That causes a spike in insulin, then a corresponding drop.
-When blood sugar drops, energy drops, too, and it’s believed the body responds by stimulating the adrenal glands to release more cortisol to get energy going again.
+When blood sugar drops, energy drops too, and it’s believed the body responds by stimulating the adrenal glands to release more cortisol to get your energy going again.
 In fact, the adrenal glands are known to play a role in blood sugar regulation.
 Sugar spikes, therefore, may be taxing to the adrenal system, so it’s best to limit intake of added sugars.

 Caffeine: Caffeine acts on the adrenal system to jolt you awake, essentially putting you into fight or flight mode.
 It stimulates the stress response, requiring your adrenals to work harder every time you consume it.

-Diet Soda (Artificial Sweeteners): Research has shown that artificial sweeteners can be harmful to health.
-They have been linked to weight gain (instead of weight loss), and to reducing the good bacteria in the gut microbiome.
+Diet soda (artificial sweeteners): Research has shown that artificial sweeteners can be harmful to health.
+They have been linked to weight gain (instead of weight loss) and to reducing the good bacteria in the gut microbiome.
 Like sugar, they can also cause blood sugar spikes and insulin surges, which can overtax the adrenal system.

-Alcohol: You may feel that alcohol relaxes you, but it actually disrupts deep REM sleep, causing you to wake up in the middle of the night, or at least enjoy a less restful sleep.
+Alcohol: You may feel that alcohol relaxes you, but it disrupts deep REM sleep, causing you to wake up in the middle of the night or at least enjoy a less restful sleep.
 Alcohol can also depress the function of the adrenal glands, lowering production of cortisol.
 Regular alcohol consumption also causes blood sugar levels to rise.

-Processed Food: These packaged foods often contain a number of chemicals and preservatives that may interfere with digestion, and they are also typically high in sugar and or refined carbohydrates that can spike blood sugar levels.
+Processed food: These packaged foods often contain a number of chemicals and preservatives that may interfere with digestion, and they are also typically high in sugar and or refined carbohydrates that can spike blood sugar levels.

-Deep Fried Food: These foods typically contain unhealthy trans fats that have been linked to inflammation and increased risk for heart disease.
+Deep-fried food: These foods typically contain unhealthy trans fats that have been linked to inflammation and increased risk for heart disease.

-Also, make sure to avoid anything you’re sensitive to, like gluten or dairy.
+Also, make sure to avoid anything you’re sensitive to like gluten or dairy.

-7 Foods to Eat More Often if You Suspect Adrenal Fatigue
+7 Foods to Eat More Often If You Suspect Adrenal Fatigue

 Avocados: These are also full of healthy fats that help lower blood pressure and tame inflammation.
 Inflammation taxes your adrenal glands, as it causes them to produce cortisol, which is an anti-inflammatory hormone.
 Taming inflammation however you can is a good step toward recovery.